 bigger than a bowler hat.,’ Robert Gibbings said.
 He was right it is small almost womblike with its neatly stacked stone and rock semi-circular in shape.
 Above overhanging grasses form a fringe the type that’s not been cut for a while lending it a shabby appearance yet fitting for this wild and remote place.

-It’s dry today meaning them pools and the plateau above has not received much rain.
-As we stand admiring the source and it’s majestic views that roll out almost endlessly to the East Andy can hear running water though indicating that the seepage has started lower down.
+It's dry today meaning them pools and the It’s dry today meaning them pools and the plateau above has not received much rain.
+As we stand admiring the source and it’s majestic views that roll out almost endlessly to the East Andy can hear running water indicating that seepage then a stream has started lower down.
 No matter we are happy to be at the official source dry or not.
-We sit down beside the shabby bowler hat happy to be communing with one of Britain’s favourite rivers.
+We sit down beside the shabby bowler hat happy to be communing with one of Britain’s favorite rivers.
 There is no wind, no cloud above and no sound almost until that is a voice from above calls out to us.
 ‘Are you the tributary guys?’
 Looking up we see a Welshman in shorts with a camera slung around his neck.
 ‘Yes we reply.’

 Slowly does it we thought because we don’t want to break an ankle on wet grass or slip onto jagged rock.
 And anyway, I had some injuries namely a shin splint, an ankle impingement from an old injury and a slight strain in my Left knee Anterior Cruciate Ligament.
 It didn’t look good for 136 miles granted and I was worried prior to the walk but resolved to go steady and mindfully embodying what we coined, ‘compassionate hiking.’